-The Rhodesian Ridgeback finds himself in the top 50 dog breeds in America, so you shouldn’t have to travel too far to find a good quality breeder.
+The Rhodesian Ridgeback finds himself in America’s top 50 dog breeds, so you shouldn’t have to travel too far to find a good quality breeder.
 But no matter how much you have to travel, working with a responsible breeder is very important.
-Expect to be put on a waiting list, and keep in contact with your breeder during pregnancy.
+Expect to be on a waiting list, and keep in contact with your breeder during pregnancy.

-Irresponsible breeders will not breed healthy dogs and cut costs in every corner to maximize their profits.
-Even at the expense of their puppy’s health.
+Irresponsible breeders will not breed healthy dogs and cut costs in every corner to maximize profits, even at the expense of their puppy’s health.
 Signs of a poor quality breeder include lower puppy prices, pressured sales, little contact, not providing health certificates, and not allowing you to meet them at home.
 Do not work with any breeder if you get a bad feeling about them.

-Aside from the initial puppy cost, you also need to consider all of the other expenses related to owning a dog.
+Aside from the initial puppy cost, you must also consider all other expenses related to owning a dog.
 You’ll need to ensure that he has everything he needs, from beds to crates to harnesses and toys.
 And he’ll need everything in large sizes that are of durable quality.
-Meaning it’ll cost you more to look after this pup than it would a Pomeranian!
-You also need to factor in his ongoing costs such as food, medical expenses, insurance, etc.
+It will cost you more to look after this pup than a Pomeranian.
+You must also factor in his ongoing costs, such as food, medical expenses, insurance, etc.

 Rescues & Shelters

-Buying a puppy from a breeder isn’t the only option when it comes to owning a Rhodesian Ridgeback.
-Rescuing a dog who is waiting for their furever home is another fantastic option.
+Buying a puppy from a breeder isn’t the only option for owning a Rhodesian Ridgeback.
+Rescuing a dog waiting for their forever home is another fantastic option.
 All of us here at LoveYourDog HQ are dog rescuers, and being a rescue dog mom or dad is the best thing in the world.
-Unfortunately, because Ridgebacks are more intense and demanding than most people think, many of them end up in rescue shelters.
+Unfortunately, because Ridgebacks are more intense and demanding than most people think, many end up in rescue shelters.

 You can either head out to your local rescue shelters.
 When you get there, speak to the staff, who will talk you through the adoption process.
-As well as point you in the right Ridgeback direction.
-Or you can look for Rhodesian Ridgeback dedicated rescue organizations that only rehome Ridgebacks and their mixes.
+You can look for Rhodesian Ridgeback dedicated rescue organizations that only rehome Ridgebacks and their mixes.

-The Rhodesian Ridgeback Rescue website maps out adoptable Ridgebacks state by state and lists contact details too.
+The Rhodesian Ridgeback Rescue website maps out adoptable Ridgebacks state by state and lists contact details.
 If you are open to adopting a Ridgeback mix like the Rhodesian Lab, you’ll increase your chances of getting a pup.